-In 2017, TEC voted to require ITP students to attempt licensure exams before or during their internship semesters.
-Effective Fall 2018, evidence of registration for licensure exams required by NC in the program area for which the student is enrolled is due at the time of application to the internship.
-Evidence of a completed exam attempt is due prior to graduation.
+In 2017, TEC voted to require ITP candidates to attempt licensure exams before or during their internship semesters.
+Evidence of registration for licensure exams required by NC in the program area for which the candidate is enrolled is due at the time of application to the internship.
+Candidates are encouraged to consult the NCDPI website for current guidelines on the timeline by which such exams must be passed in order to earn a license.

-Middle, Secondary, K-12 Licensure Areas
+Middle Grades, Secondary, K-12 Licensure Areas

-Effective July 1, 2014, middle, secondary, and K-12 (with the exception of Special Education: General Curriculum) candidates recommended for an initial teaching license are not required by the State Board of Education/Department of Public Instruction to pass the required licensure exam(s) prior to being recommended by the IHE.
+Effective July 1, 2014, middle grades, secondary, and K-12 (with the exception of Special Education: General Curriculum) candidates recommended for an initial professional license are not required by the State Board of Education/Department of Public Instruction to pass the required licensure exam(s) prior to being recommended by the IHE.
 Candidates who do not pass the exam(s) prior to IHE recommendation are required:

-• to take the exam(s) at least once during their first year of teaching.

-• to pass the exam(s) in order to convert the Standard Professional I license to the Standard Professional II license.
+- to take the exam(s) at least once during their first year of teaching. - to pass the exam(s) in order to convert the Standard Professional I license to the Standard Professional II license.